Got questions about Linux Foundation Training? Go to the Training FAQ.

 Check if your request is eligible for a refund per the refund policy listed under “What is the refund policy for exams?”
 If refund-eligible, follow these steps to request a refund:

-If you have not yet scheduled an exam reservation, you may request a refund on exam registration fees by contacting certificationsupport (at) linuxfoundation.org and providing your order number, Linux Foundation ID, and exam title.
+If you have not yet scheduled an exam reservation, you may request a refund on exam registration fees by contacting certificationsupport (at) linuxfoundation.org and providing the order number from your purchase, and your Linux Foundation ID username or email address used to complete the purchase.

 If you already scheduled an exam reservation, you must first cancel the reservation at least 24 hours before the scheduled start time of the reservation.
 (See How do I reschedule or cancel an exam reservation?)
 Once you have canceled the reservation, you will need to contact certificationsupport (at) linuxfoundation.org to request a refund on the exam registration fees.
-Be sure to provide your order number, Linux Foundation ID, and exam title in your request.
+Be sure to provide the order number from your exam purchase, and the Linux Foundation ID username or email address used to complete the purchase.
 We cannot issue a refund if there is an exam reservation scheduled in the system.

 Follow the instructions from the Exam Proctoring Partner to reschedule or cancel an exam reservation.